polyaxon/polyaxon/docs/templates/polyaxonfile_specification/sections.md

  * build_steps [optional]: steps are basically a list of ops that Polyaxon use with docker `RUN` to install/run further operations you define in the list.
  * env_vars [optional]: environment variables are also a list of tuples of 2 elements, that polyaxon will use to add env variables in the docker image.
+ * commit [optional]: the commit to use for creating the build.
+ * nocache [optional]: to force rebuild the image.

 ```yaml
 build: